AbuseIO/AbuseIO/docs/data_collection.md

 Based on the ticket type (Info, Abuse, Escalation) the notifications hve configurable intervals.
 By default we send abuse every 15 minutes and informational every 90 days.

+## Data collection errors

+Parsers that only set a warning counter that increase when the parsers has hit a snag.
+Additional warnings are automaticly added by parser-common for events like where a parser did not return any event at all.

+By default the handler is set to threat these warnings as errors and will not even try to continue validating or saving the found events.
+Instead the original EML file is added onto a e-mail which is sent to the admin to investigate.
+In most cases this is the result of a notifier changing the format or misconfiguration.

+If you want to continue and try to save the stuff you did find you can change the setting parser_warnings_are_errors to false.

+## Retrying data collection

+If a parser had problems and only partially saves the events found in the data set, you can simply just retry the parsing by reintroducing the e-mail onto the system (either by bouncing the EML or using CLI tools) so the parser will try to handle the e-mail again.

+You will not have to worry about getting duplicates, as there is a filter on saving events that are an exact match.
+Only is there is actually over data (e.g. timestamp, or a infoblob value) then the event will be saved.

 # Local and remote contact data

 The system comes with a built-in database for registering IP owners, netblocks and domains.
 This local database always